Hitijahujessy/morsifier/README.md

 ## Description

+Morsifier is an application that allows users to translate text to morse code.
+The outputted morse code can be read, listened to and seen in the form of a simulated flashlight.
+The audiofiles containing the morse code can be saved to the user's computer.

+Morsifier currently only allows text-to-morse.

 ### Step-by-step

-Start by choosing a tempo given in wpm by clicking one of the numbered buttons.
+Start by choosing a tempo given in words-per-mimnute (wpm) by clicking one of the numbered buttons.
 Type in the alphanumerical text you want to translate to morse into the input box Press proceed
 The morse translation will show up in the box below and the corresponding morse sound will play